SolaceDev/solace-dev-codelabs/markdown/introduction-to-event-portal/introduction-to-event-portal.md

 ## Document Events, Applications and Schemas
 Duration: 0:08:00
 Events are only as good as their documentation.
 After all, it is up to a human to understand what something is and make a determination as to wither it provides value.
 This is why documentation is critical for success in Event Driven Architecture.
 Creating and maintaining good documentation that’s easy to read, enjoyable to interact with and sets up the user for success can be challenging.
 Great documentation requires effort but has significant implications on the reuse of the events within the eco-system.
 The PubSub+ Event portal enables you to document Events easily while also managing the decoupled relationships so that users can easily understand the context of an event.
 Before you sit down and write documentation on events, applications and schemas, its good to consider its purpose along with who will be using it.

+Positive
+: Organizational Enablement: Organizational changes happen all the time.
+How ready are you to take over another groups EDA implementation?
+How about enable new members on yours?
+What if your current architect were to resign, are you capturing everything you should be?
+Tribal knowledge happens and is dangerous.
+The above organizational changes showcase the multitude of scenarios that can occur that leave the business in limbo and result in reverse engineering something that was already engineered.
+If you get into the habit and develop the muscle memory around designing/documenting and continuously validating your EDA, tribal knowledge is eliminated as its now available centrally and kept up to date.
+While most organizations believe they have a software development and governance process that will prevent this from happening, it is typically comprised of multiple conflicting sources of truth, none of which actually representing the current truth.
+This leads the team to constantly as the question “so how does this actually work” and wasting time trying to investigate vs simply using a tool that captures the information and ensures it matches reality.

 ### Update Documentation of _PaymentCharged_ Event